top of page

 TOUR INCLUDES

-6 nights Deluxe accommodations at the Art Ovation Hotel
+• 6 nights Deluxe accommodations at the Ritz-Carlton Hotel

 FLIGHTS

 Flights are not included in tour pricing.
-Return flights should be booked to Sarasota (SRQ) for arrival on March 11, departure on March 17.
+Return flights should be booked to Sarasota (SRQ) for arrival on March 17, departure on March 23.
+For assistance with flight bookings or for VIP airport service, click here.

 TRANSFERS

 We provide airport/rail station—hotel transfers for arrivals and on departure, within within 3 days of the start/end of our tour from the cities listed above.
-We also provide transfers for group meals and performances that are beyond a 10 minute walk.
+We also provide transfers for group meals and performances.

 MOBILITY